iechor/docs/content/engine/security/userns-remap.md

     use a different container storage driver than `aufs`.

-    The directories which are owned by the remapped user are used instead of the same directories directly beneath `/var/lib/docker/` and the unused versions (such as `/var/lib/docker/tmp/` in the example here) can be removed.
-Docker does not use them while `userns-remap` is enabled.
+    The directories which are owned by the remapped user are used instead of the same directories directly beneath `/var/lib/iechor/` and the unused versions (such as `/var/lib/iechor/tmp/` in the example here) can be removed. iEchor does not use them while `userns-remap` is enabled.

 ## Disable namespace remapping for a container